pluralsight/guides/draft/big-data/data-analysis-with-no-data-analyse-skills-red-sqirl-introduction/article.md

 - click on the Process Manager tab and hit refresh
-In here we’ll see all of our processes and if we want, we can pause or kill any of them
+- In here we’ll see all of our processes
+- and if we want, we can pause or kill any of them
-We can also check the logs in the Oozie Control - click on the left green button
+- We can also check the logs in the Oozie Control - click on the left green button

 And that’s it!
 As soon as the process is finished, we can see the results.
-We can just go to the Pig Aggregator action and go into options and click on “data output” And here we can see the results
+- We can just go to the Pig Aggregator action and go into options and click on “data output”
+- And here we can see the results
-We can see the path, where we can find it at the top, and we can download it as a CSV
+- We can see the path, where we can find it at the top, and we can download it as a CSV

-Pig Aggregator Action
+###### Pig Aggregator Action

-Drop another pig aggregator onto the canvas.
+1. Drop another pig aggregator onto the canvas.
-Make a link between the source and the new pig aggregator.
+2. Make a link between the source and the new pig aggregator.
-Open it, and give it the name "comm_groupbyall" and click OK.
+3. Open it, and give it the name "comm_groupbyall" and click OK.
-This time leave the group by list alone so nothing is selected and click next.
+4. This time leave the group by list alone so nothing is selected and click next.
-Create a new row (+ button).
+5. Create a new row (+ button).
-In this new row copy and paste “AVG(communication.offpeak_voice + communication.peak_voice)”.
+6. In this new row copy and paste “AVG(communication.offpeak_voice + communication.peak_voice)”.
-Call the field “total_voice_avg” and select the DOUBLE type.
+7. Call the field “total_voice_avg” and select the DOUBLE type.
-Click next.
+8. Click next.
-Click next on the sorting page.
+9. Click next on the sorting page.
-Click OK on the final page.
+10. Click OK on the final page.

-Perform a Pig Join Action
+###### Perform a Pig Join Action

-To make each dataset interactable with each other it is necessary to perform a join on them.
+<b>To make each dataset interactable with each other it is necessary to perform a join on them.</b>

-Drop a pig join onto the canvas.
+1. Drop a pig join onto the canvas.
-Create a link from “comm_groupbyall” to the new pig join action.
+2. Create a link from “comm_groupbyall” to the new pig join action.
-Create a link from “nl_sum” to the new pig join action.
+3. Create a link from “nl_sum” to the new pig join action.
-Double click the pig join and call it “nl_vs_total”.
+4. Double click the pig join and call it “nl_vs_total”.
-The first page list the table aliases, click next.
+5. The first page list the table aliases, click next.
-On the following page, make sure that “copy” is selected as the generator and click OK.
+6. On the following page, make sure that “copy” is selected as the generator and click OK.
-Click next.
+7. Click next.
-This page has two interactions that specify the join type and the fields to join on, we use the default join type which is “Join” so this does not need to be changed.
+8. This page has two interactions that specify the join type and the fields to join on, we use the default join type which is “Join” so this does not need to be changed.
-In “Join Field” column, type “1” in the two rows.
+9. In “Join Field” column, type “1” in the two rows.
 This condition will join the two tables together.
-Click next.
+10. Click next.
-Click next on the sorting page.
+11. Click next on the sorting page.
-Click OK on the final page.
+12. Click OK on the final page.

-Step 5.
+###### Step 5.
 Filter a Data set

 Now we want to make a condition to see what subscribers have a higher total voice calls than the average of the entire dataset.
 The easiest would be to add the condition in Join but we will create a new select for demonstration purposes.

-Drop a new pig select action onto the canvas.
+1. Drop a new pig select action onto the canvas.
-Create a link from the pig join action to the new pig select action Open it and change the element id to be “high_voice”.
+2. Create a link from the pig join action to the new pig select action
+3. Open it and change the element id to be “high_voice”.
-In the generation drop-down menu, select copy and click OK.
+4. In the generation drop-down menu, select copy and click OK.
-Click next.
+5. Click next.
-In the Sorting page, select “nl_sum_total_voice” and “DESCENDING” order.
+6. In the Sorting page, select “nl_sum_total_voice” and “DESCENDING” order.
-Click Next.
+7. Click Next.
-Click on the Pen in the Condition section and write “nl_sum_total_voice > comm_groupbyall_total_voice_av”.
+8. Click on the Pen in the Condition section and write “nl_sum_total_voice > comm_groupbyall_total_voice_av”.
-Click OK and then finish the action by clicking OK.
+9. Click OK and then finish the action by clicking OK.

 We would now like to keep “nl_vs_total” intermediate result before running the workflow.

-Leave your mouse on “nl_vs_total”.
+1. Leave your mouse on “nl_vs_total”.
 Click Options button and select “Data Output” from the drop-down menu.
-Select “BUFFERED” instead of “TEMPORARY”.
+2. Select “BUFFERED” instead of “TEMPORARY”.
-Click OK.
+3. Click OK.

 You can now “Save and Run”, and see your result in the Data Output of “nl_vs_total” and “high_voice” To see the results, leave your mouse on the action “nl_vs_total” or “high_voice”, > Options > Data Output.
 You can close it by hitting “Cancel” or “OK”
 Once you are happy with the result you can clean all the data generated by this workflow by clicking on “Select All” and then “Clean Actions” in the “Edit” top menu.